-Three employees at the State Correctional Institution at Somerset fell ill Thursday after passing out the evening meal.
-A fourth became sick while attempting to purge bad air from the cell, according to Susan McNaughton, communications director for the state Department of Corrections.
+Three employees at the State Correctional Institution at Somerset fell ill Thursday after passing out the evening meal at the state prison, according to Susan McNaughton, communications director for the state Department of Corrections.

-“While passing out the evening meal tonight at SCI Somerset, three employees opened a cell door to hand inmates their meal trays,” McNaughton wrote in an email Thursday.
+“While passing out the evening meal tonight at SCI Somerset, three employees opened a cell door to hand inmates their meal trays,” McNaughton wrote in an email.
 “Inmates were observed smoking an unknown substance.
 A short period later, all three employees reported feeling ill, dazed and flushed.”

 McNaughton said the employees, who were not identified, were sent to the prison’s medical department for an assessment.